-1. CPE course work will be treated as transfer credit when completed prior to CBTS matriculation, and as CBTS coursework when registered through the school.

-- 2. As transfer credit hours, CPE hours are subject to rules applying to all transfer credit, including total maximum hours allowable and requisite transcript or letter on institutional letterhead from the CPE program director indicating successful completion of a unit of training. - 3.
-As transfer credit hours from another accredited seminary, CPE hours are not tuition billable. - 4.
-If completed under course registration at CBTS, tuition for CPE is billed as for every other course. - 5.
+- 1. CPE or JME course work will be treated as transfer credit when completed prior to CBTS matriculation and as CBTS coursework when registered through the school. - As transfer credit hours, CPE/JME hours are subject to rules applying to all transfer credit, including total maximum hours allowable and requisite transcript or letter on institutional letterhead from the CPE/JME program director indicating successful completion of a unit of training. - 3.
+As transfer credit hours from another accredited seminary, CPE/JME hours are not tuition billable. - 4.
+If completed under course registration at CBTS, tuition for CPE or JME is billed as for every other course. - 5.
+Students must register for CPE or JME during the term in which they are completing their CPE or JME program. - 6.
 CPE course credit will be considered from programs accredited by the Association for Clinical Pastoral Education (ACPE).
-Any other accredited or nonaccredited CPE program would be considered for transfer credit only if accepted as such already by another accredited seminary, or else by petition to the Dean and Registrar, and in consultation with Pastoral Theology faculty. - 6.
-One unit of CPE (approximately 400 hours of training) is deemed equivalent up to a maximum of 6 credit hours. - 7.
-For MDiv students, 4 credit hours of CPE may be applied toward internship requirements. - 8.
-All other CPE credits taken or transferred in to a Central degree program are counted as elective or extra hours. - 9.
-CPE transfer credit not transferred from another accredited seminary will be accepted contingent on full tuition payment at CBTS normal tuition rate. - 10.
-Deductible from tuition required are the fees, if any, that are/were charged to the student by the CPE program (not counting CPE program application fees).
+Any other accredited or nonaccredited CPE program would be considered for transfer credit only if accepted as such already by another accredited seminary, or else by petition to the Dean and Registrar, and in consultation with Pastoral Theology faculty. - 7.
+Deductible from tuition required are the fees, if any, that are/were charged to the student by the CPE/JME program (not counting program application fees). - 8.
+CPE and JME participation is coordinated through the Contextualized Learning Office.
+Consult the Contextual Learning Handbook for more information.